Afzal Ahsan Randhawa

 Muhammad Afzal Ahsan Randhawa (Punjab, محمد افضل احسن رندھاوا) (September 1937 – 18 September 2017) was a Pakistani Punjabi language writer, poet, translator, playwright and a politician.

 He authored several short stories and novels in the Punjabi language including Sooraj Grehan and Doaba.

 Early and personal life

 Muhammad Afzal Ahsan Randhawa was born in Amritsar, Punjab, British India (now Punjab, India) on 1 September 1937.
 He belonged to a Randhawa Jat family.

 Randhawa grew up in a rural part of the Sialkot district in Pakistan, where he was the editor of the magazine of the Mission High School.

 He graduated from Murray College in Sialkot.
 As a student, he used to be published in Daily Imroze and weekly Lail-o-Nahar.
-Later, he was admitted to the Punjab University Law College.
-He was the editor of the college magazine Al-Meezan, while in law college.
+Later, he enrolled in the Punjab University Law College.
+He was the editor of the law college magazine Al-Meezan.

 He had a love marriage with his wife Ayesha Randhawa (d.
 2016), who taught at the University of Agriculture in Faisalabad.
 They had four children: one son and three daughters.